 2. The accidental exposure to anthrax

-It’s a lovely thought knowing that anthrax (you know, the thing used as a biological weapon in WWI), was found in unlocked and unlabelled fridges at federal government labs in Atlanta.
+A lovely thought, we know.
 But the horrors didn’t end there, oh no!
-In 2014, due to such lapses in safety, and an inability to tell the difference between waiting 24 and 48 hours before handling anthrax, 75 scientists were exposed to it.
-For those of you who don’t know, anthrax exposure can lead to pneumonia, and the toxins released by the bacteria have recently been linked to heart and liver failure.
+In 2014, due to issues with safety measures and an inability to tell the difference between waiting 24 and 48 hours before handling anthrax – 75 scientists were exposed to it.
+For those of you who don’t know, anthrax exposure can lead to pneumonia.
+Also, the toxins released by the bacteria have recently been linked to heart and liver failure.

 3. The taxidermy of the last auk

-The Great Auk, is a large flightless bird, whose physique can be compared to the somewhat less-than-elegant dodo.
+The Great Auk is a large flightless bird, whose physique can be compared to the somewhat less-than-elegant dodo.
 And like most slow-moving creatures whose meat tastes rather like chicken, we have driven them to extinction.
-A sad, but unfortunately common story- but this one has a funny, albeit tragic twist.
-Icelanders like to tell the tale that shortly after the great Auk was declared extinct, a foreign naturalist came to their shores, whereupon he happened upon an Auk.
-He eagerly reported this back to his superiors, who promptly informed him they didn’t believe him.
-So, like any self-respecting zoologist he went back, killed it, and had it stuffed.
+A sad, but unfortunately common story – but this one has a funny, albeit tragic, twist.
+Icelanders like to tell the tale that, shortly after the great Auk was declared extinct, a foreign naturalist came to their shores where he discovered an auk.
+He eagerly reported this back to his superiors, who didn’t believe him.
+So, like any self-respecting zoologist, he went back, killed it and had it stuffed.
 It turns out, that was the last Great Auk.

 4. The creation and subsequent loss of the first sample of “hydrogen metal”